Bible Reading Plans

 - The Apple App Store has great apps to help you keep track of your plan.
 There is the Reading Plan app which has several plans to choose from.
 You can download the Logos Bible Study app which helps with word studies and more for free.
 There are apps for Spurgeon's Morning and Evening Devotional and other devotionals as well.

-- Nate Treguboff has a helpful post on the SGM blog about Bible Reading Plans for 2013.
+- Nate Treguboff has a helpful post on the SGM blog about Bible Reading Plans.

-- Justin Taylor had a great post last year.
+- Justin Taylor had a great post.
 He has links to many Bible reading plans, articles, and tools.
 It's very helpful.

 Happy New Year!
 We hope these tools serve you if you feel ambitious to read more of the Bible in the New Year.